cyberartemio/wardriver-pwnagotchi-plugin/README.md

     <p>Open <a href="https://wigle.net/stats#groupstats">https://wigle.net/stats#groupstats</a>, search for "<b>The crew of the Black Pearl</b>" and click "<code>join</code>"</p>
 </div>

+## ✨ Features
+- Log every network seen with its position
+- Support GPS coordinates retrieval from Bettercap, GPSD and Pwndroid application
+- Automatic and manual upload of wardriving sessions to WiGLE
+- Web UI with lots of information
+- Export single wardriving session in CSV
+- Label and icon on display with status information

 ## 🚀 Installation

 > [!IMPORTANT]